-SUBJECT: Hawaiian Cement Pohakea Quarry; County Special Use Permit,

-TMK (2) 3-6-004:007, Maalaea, Maui, Hawai'i (CUP 2006/0001)
+SUBJECT: Hawaiian Cement Pohakea Quarry; County Special Use Permit, TMK (2) 3-6-004:007, Maalaea, Maui, Hawai'i (CUP 2006/0001)

-Dear Ms. McLean:
+Dear Mr. Fasi:

-The Maui Planning Commission (Commission), at a regularly scheduled meeting on January 26, 2010, approved the 10-year time extension request for the County Special Use Permit (CUP).
+The Maui Planning Commission (Commission), at a regularly scheduled meeting on November 24, 2020, approved the 15-year time extension request for the County Special Use Permit (CUP) for the Hawaiian Cement's Pohakea Quarry.
 The Commission's approval of the time extension request is subject to 13 conditions.
 See Attachment "1".

-Condition Number 5 of the 2010 CUP time extension recommended:
+Condition Number 5 of the 2021 CUP time extension approval stated:

-That the Applicant shall submit bi-annually to the Department, five (5) copies of the detailed report addressing its compliance with the conditions established by the County Special Use Permit.
+That the Applicant shall submit bi-annually to the Department, one digital copy of a detailed report addressing its compliance with the conditions established by the County Special Use Permit.

-On behalf of the CUP permit holder, Hawaiian Cement, we are submitting this bi-annual compliance report in order to meet Condition No. 5 of the CUP.
+On behalf of the CUP permit holder, Hawaiian Cement, we are submitting this bi-annual compliance report in order to meet Condition No. 5 for the year 2022.